European Art

 Sam van Deventer, Director of Kröller-Müller Museum, 1940, Kröller-Müller Museum, Otterlo, Netherlands.

 Or was it something more?
 Kröller-Müller’s and Van Deventer’s relationship lasted from 1908 till her death in 1939.
-They wrote long letters to one another, even multiple times a day when they were far from each other.
-Also they spent a lot of time walking together when they were in the same city.
-The letters, preserved to this day, give a hint about the true nature of their relationship.
+They wrote long letters to one another, even multiple times a day when they were far apart.
+They also spent a lot of time walking together when they were in the same city.
+The letters, preserved to this day, hint at the true nature of their relationship.

 S. van Deventer, Helene Kröller-Müller and Anton Kröller in a park

-Her relationship with Van Deventer ruined Helene’s relationship with her daughter, but not the one with her husband.
+Her relationship with Van Deventer ruined Kröller-Müller’s relationship with her daughter, but not with her husband.
 Anton Kröller trusted his wife.
 Eventually, they formed a strange trio.
-Helene and Sam developed a unique, deep, platonic love through their letters through which it is obvious that attraction and longing were present.
+Helene and Sam developed a unique, deep, platonic love through their letters.
+It is obvious that attraction and longing were present.

-Oh Sam, that flames were like arms reaching out to the unattainable light and, like van Gogh’s Sunflowers, they were burning their own heart just like the fierly ball below, that will keep roaming the earth until it finally surrenders to very, very strong arms that will embrace it firmly.
+Oh Sam, those flames were like arms reaching out to the unattainable light and, like Van Gogh’s Sunflowers, they were burning their own heart just like the fiery ball below, that will keep roaming the earth until it finally surrenders to very, very strong arms that will embrace it firmly.

 The First World War

-The events around WW I aroused in Helene a strong need to help.
-In 1914 she decided to go to Liège.
-There she took care of wounded soldiers together with nuns and nurses at the l’Hôpital des Anglais.
+The events around WWI aroused in Kröller-Müller a strong need to help.
+In 1914, she decided to go to Liège.
+There, she took care of wounded soldiers together with nuns and nurses at the l’Hôpital des Anglais.

-Meanwhile, WWI brought Müller & Co. company high profits.
-Therefore, Helene was able to buy even more artworks.
-One of her favorites was Renoir‘s Clown and Fantin-Latour’s Portrait of Eva Callimachi-Catargi.
+Meanwhile, WWI brought Müller & Co. high profits.
+As a result, Helene Kröller-Müller was able to buy even more artwork.
+One of her favorites was Renoir’s Clown and Fantin-Latour’s Portrait of Eva Callimachi-Catargi.

 Pierre-Auguste Renoir, The Clown